kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 }
 ```

-## Rate Limiting

-If the app starts and cancels requests at a fast rate, the pipeline will rate limit the requests, protecting `URLSession`. `RateLimiter` uses a classic [token bucket](https://en.wikipedia.org/wiki/Token_bucket) algorithm.
-The implementation supports quick bursts of requests which can be executed without any delays when "the bucket is full".
-It is important to make sure `RateLimiter` only kicks in when needed, but when the user opens the screen, all the requests are fired immediately.

 ## Auto Retry

 Enable [`waitsForConnectivity`](https://developer.apple.com/documentation/foundation/urlsessionconfiguration/2908812-waitsforconnectivity) on `URLSession` to indicate that the session should wait for connectivity to become available instead of failing the request immediately in case of a network failure.